-The corner stone of a foundation is traditionally the stone by which the building is established.
-The cornerstone of God’s church is Jesus and He is the centerpiece of God’s Kingdom both now and forevermore.
+The cornerstone of a foundation is traditionally the stone by which the building has established.
+The cornerstone of God’s church is Jesus Christ and He is the centerpiece of God’s Kingdom both now and forevermore.

 When God sets a foundation, it cannot be moved.

 Matthew 21:42-44 “Jesus said to them, “Have you never read in the Scriptures: